iz4tow/air_quality_monitor/README.md

 #### Features:
 - data logger
 - grafana web server with graph on port 3000
+- alarm whatsapp sender for CO, TEMPERATURE and PM2.5 levels

 #### Build
 The script will create RPI-AQI-Hub.tar.gz files on ../ folder, then you have to copy it on the raspberry, unzip it and run rpi_hub_install.sh